simon1uo/vue-dndnr/docs/playground/use-dnr.md

 ## API Reference

-For complete API documentation of the useDnR hook, please refer to the [useDnR API Documentation](/api/use-dnr).
+For complete API documentation of the useDnr hook, please refer to the [useDnr API Documentation](/api/use-dnr).